suixinsuo/olympus-protocol/docs/Using Components.md

 It means, if we run the test with a suit name `--suite=MyDerivative`, the code will find a function call `deployMyDerivative` and run it (instead to run `deploy()` or `deployOnKovan()`).

-Lets create a suite function for our test
+Let's create a suite function for our test

 ```javascript